Hotel and apartment building proposed for Arts District

 A mixed-use building is being proposed in the Arts District that would add more apartments, hotel rooms and commercial space to the area.

-More apartments and hotel rooms could be coming to the Arts District as the Las Vegas City Council is set to consider a proposal for the mixed-use project.
+More apartments and hotel rooms could be coming to the Arts District as the Las Vegas City Council approved a mixed-use building project at its Wednesday meeting.

-The 83-foot tall building would include 97 hotel rooms, 279 apartments as well as 2,800 square feet of commercial space and a 1,000-square-foot plaza on a 1.78-acre site at the corner of West Utah Avenue and Fairfield Avenue in the downtown Arts District, according to application documents filed with the city of Las Vegas.
-The Las Vegas City Council is set to discuss the project at its meeting on Wednesday.
+The 83-foot tall building would include 97 hotel rooms, 279 apartments as well as 2,800 square feet of commercial space and a 1,000-square-foot plaza on a 1.78-acre site at the corner of West Utah and Fairfield avenues in the downtown Arts District, according to application documents filed with the city of Las Vegas.
+The Las Vegas City Council voted unanimously to approve the project.

+Councilwoman Olivia Diaz said during Wednesday’s meeting that she’s “super excited” about the project being developed in her ward.

+“We can never lose with providing more housing opportunities to folks,” Diaz said.
+“I like the hotel element because it can bring more heads and beds … (which) means economic prosperity down the road because you’re creating some synergy and some consumers for all the (surrounding businesses).”

 The applicant for the project is multifamily developer Mojave Group.
 The application didn’t include what company would manage and operate the hotel portion of the project.

-The developer and other contacts included in the application couldn’t immediately be reached for comment on the project.
+The developer and other contacts included in the application didn’t respond to requests for comment.

+But Jennifer Lazovich, a partner at the Kaempfer Crowell law firm, presented the project to the city council on behalf of the developer, and said it would be beneficial for the area surrounding the Arts District since many new businesses are popping up there.
+She said the project will succeed as it is close to the under construction Atomic Golf site as well as breweries and shops.

+“It’s an area in transition,” Lazovich said.
+“If you drive out there today, you may not see all the things that are about to change it, but it’s about to change.”

 Despite the concerns, Las Vegas Planning Commission voted unanimously to recommend approval for the project at an Aug.
 8 meeting.

-Note: This report was updated on Oct.
-4 to include new details including the Las Vegas City Council approving the project.